Fit Finlay: Independent circuit and retirement (2011–2012)

-After being released from WWE, Finlay was contacted by Total Nonstop Action Wrestling several times, but was unable to agree upon contractual terms.
+After being released from WWE, Finlay was contacted by Total Nonstop Action Wrestling (TNA) several times, but was unable to agree upon contractual terms.
 He began to wrestle again on the independent circuit, making his first appearance on 26 July 2011, defeating Sami Callihan at Evolve 9.

-On 20 August 2011, Finlay made his debut for Pro Wrestling Guerrilla, taking part in the 2011 Battle of Los Angeles tournament.
+On 20 August 2011, Finlay made his debut for Pro Wrestling Guerrilla (PWG), taking part in the 2011 Battle of Los Angeles tournament.
 He was eliminated from the tournament in the first round by PWG World Champion Kevin Steen.

 On 28 October 2011, Finlay's debut for Yoshihiro Tajiri's Smash promotion was announced, when he was revealed as the mysterious "King of Terror", Michael Kovac had promised to bring to the promotion and named first ever Smash Champion StarBuck's first challenger for the title.
 On 24 November at Smash.23, Finlay defeated StarBuck to become the new Smash Champion.
-On 19 February, Finlay made his first successful defence of the Smash Championship, defeating TAJIRI.
+On 19 February, Finlay made his first successful defence of the Smash Championship, defeating Tajiri.
 Prior to the event, Smash had announced that it would cease its operations on 14 March, which led to Finlay vacating the Smash Championship after the title defence.

 On 6 November 2011, Finlay wrestled in the main event of a Stampede Wrestling show in Barrie, Ontario in a losing effort against Harry Smith.

-On 21 January 2012, Fit Finlay returned to DOA Pro Wrestling in Portland, OR to face Ethan H. D. for the DOA Heavyweight Championship.
+On 21 January 2012, Fit Finlay returned to DOA Pro Wrestling in Portland, Oregon to face Ethan H. D. for the DOA Heavyweight Championship.